ericrasmussen/chromaticleaves/posts/compiled-heist-the-walkthrough.markdown

 #### Listing things

-Here's an example template where the `<allTutorials>` node contains nodes representing one table row for a single tutorial.
+Here's a sample template where the `<allTutorials>` node contains nodes representing one table row for a single tutorial.
 We'd like to be able to repeat those nodes once for each tutorial in a list of tutorials: